When it comes to CRO, the hardest part can be deciding what to start optimizing.

 At Convertica, we have helped hundreds of clients increase their conversions by making small changes based on systematic testing.

 We have brought in major returns for site owners by applying a proven testing process.

-I asked my team of CRO magicians to help me put together a list of the highest-value tests we run on a new site to increase conversions.
+I asked my team of CRO magicians to uncover the secret and help me put together a list of the highest-value tests we run on a new site to increase conversions.

 Each of these minor improvements could help increase your conversions big time.

 Remember: In CRO, there is no “magic bullet”, or one-size-fits-all.

 If there was, none of us would be in business.